 If you are considering PRP or another orthobiologic treatment, there are some important things you should know.
 One is that while many patients have excellent results, doctors are still learning how these treatments work.
 Better research and patient data are needed before they can fully understand how to more precisely tailor different orthobiologics to treat particular injuries.

-“For that reason, we strongly believe people should come to Yale Medicine—an academic medical center—for these treatments,” says Raymond Walls, MD, an orthopedic surgeon and associate professor in the Department of Orthopedics & Rehabilitation at Yale School of Medicine.
+“For that reason, we strongly believe people should come to Yale Medicine—an academic medical center—for these treatments,” says Raymond Walls, MD, an orthopedic surgeon.
 “It is vital that patients are treated by expert physicians who are at the forefront of knowing about the latest research and best approaches to care throughout the world.”